 How can organisations utilise technology to give stability through a growth phase, whilst also using the same technology to aid growth?

-Growth plans bring with them many challenges.
+Growth plans brings with them many challenges.
 How will you resource the expansion plans?
 Will newly acquired customers have different expectations?
 How will you measure success?
 Whilst trying to answer these intricate questions it can be very easy to lose sight of your existing service provision.
 This blog looks at how you can utilise technology to give your organisation stability through a growth phase, whilst also using the same technology to aid growth.

 The ability for technology to seamlessly bridge the gap between field and customer service is now widely acknowledged, but for organisations with ambitious growth plans they must look deeper into the capabilities of the software to strategically prime the business for sustainable growth.
 But how?